nguyenlan1405/thiriftbooks/wp-content/plugins/ultimate-member/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.2.4: August 27, 2021 =

+* Bugfixes:

+  - Fixed: Hiding comments feed for pages with active comments
+  - Fixed: Changing the post title to the restricted value while displaying in the loop that uses direct `post_title` variable
+  - Fixed: PHP errors related to not passed function attributes from 3rd-party plugins or themes when using WP native hooks
+  - Fixed: Handling the login form errors via \WP_Error

+= 2.2.3: August 25, 2021 =

+* Enhancements:

+  - Added: 'um_ignore_restricted_title' hook for workaround show post title of the restricted post
+  - Added: Disable pre-queries for restriction content logic ('disable_restriction_pre_queries') option for backward compatibility with business logic where 404 error for restricted content isn't a good way
+  - Added: Replace the restricted Post Title ('restricted_post_title_replace') option for ability to disable restricted post's title replace

+* Bugfixes:

+  - Fixed: `pre_get_terms` callback to avoid the conflicts with other terms queries
+  - Fixed: Terms query and global access settings on PHP8 installations
+  - Fixed: Member directory dropdown filters where options contain `&` symbol
+  - Fixed: Displaying 404 error for the restricted Media
+  - Fixed: Displaying 'Login as this user' action on the user profile
+  - Fixed: Sanitizing of the social links fields (e.g. Twitter, Facebook, etc.)
+  - Fixed: Visibility of a restricted taxonomy page in the nav menu
+  - Fixed: Sanitizing key for the drag&drop action
+  - Fixed: Sanitizing the description field with allowed HTML inside
+  - Fixed: The "Assignment to constant variable" JS error on some sites
+  - Fixed: Keep description formatting in a view mode
+  - Fixed: Profile form nonce handling, security enhancement
+  - Fixed: `um_edit_profile_url()`` function and added $user_id attribute
+  - Optimized: Restriction content handlers, avoid queries duplicates or unnecessary queries

+= 2.2.2: August 3, 2021 =

+* Bugfixes:

+  - Fixed: `is_restricted()` functions in class-access.php.
+Avoid using object as array offset

+= 2.2.1: August 2, 2021 =

+* Enhancements:

+  - Added: Extended callback functions for sanitizing data in wp-admin forms fields
+  - Added: Restricted Access Post Title setting

+* Bugfixes:

+  - Fixed: Restriction settings and related queries (comments, archives, recent posts, post navigation, etc.)
+  - Fixed: Sanitizing `max-width` value of the Login/Registration/Profile form settings
+  - Fixed: Sanitizing `in_group` field's data
+  - Fixed: Restriction settings related with `Hide in queries`
+  - Fixed: Restriction settings and CPU performance issues on some installations
+  - Fixed: Form meta settings and handling them on PHP8 installations
+  - Fixed: Make it clearer the restriction settings form labels

 = 2.2.0: July 20, 2021 =